 The lawsuits, which involve the makers of popular products such as AndroGel and Depo-Testosterone, have been consolidated into a multidistrict litigation, a legal process courts use to manage many similar cases.

 To date, more than 25,000 lawsuits have been filed against AbbVie, Eli Lilly & Co., Pfizer Inc., Endo International and other testosterone-product manufacturers.
-Seven cases have gone to trial.
+More than a half-dozen cases have gone to trial.

 Attorneys continue to accept new cases on behalf of men who used testosterone products and then experienced heart attacks, strokes or blood clots called pulmonary embolism and deep vein thrombosis.

 Surviving spouses or relatives may also be eligible for compensation if their loved ones’ use of testosterone products led to sudden death.